tddschn/alfred-workflow-py3/README.md

 Licensing, thanks
 -----------------

-The code and the documentation are released under the MIT and [Creative Commons Attribution-NonCommercial][cc] licences respectively.
-See [LICENCE.txt](LICENCE.txt) for details.
+The code and the documentation are released under the MIT and [Creative Commons Attribution-NonCommercial][cc] Licenses respectively.
+See [License.txt](License.txt) for details.

 The documentation was generated using [Sphinx][sphinx] and a modified version of the [Alabaster][alabaster] theme by [bitprophet][bitprophet].